-NASA Ames Research Center and Architectural Resources Group, Architects, Planners & Conservators, Inc. (ARG) have developed Reuse Guidelines for the Entry Gate House, Building 26, at NASA Ames Research Center, California.
+NASA Ames Research Center and Architectural Resources Group, Architects, Planners & Conservators, Inc. (ARG) have developed Reuse Guidelines for the Protective Services Building, Building 15, at NASA Ames Research Center, California.
+This report is one of a series prepared for many of the historic buildings at the site.
 The Reuse Guidelines have been designed to assist NASA Ames professional staff, tenants, and their consultants in rehabilitating structures on the historic Navy base by identifying character-defining features, outlining the opportunities for reuse and evaluating code deficiencies.